Alloa: Transport

 After the closure of the Stirling-Alloa-Dunfermline line in 1968 and the Devon Valley Railway in 1973, the town had no passenger railway services for 40 years until 2008.
 The Stirling-Alloa-Kincardine rail link project was completed in May 2008.
 The laying of new track had commenced in September 2006 after much preparatory work, including new drainage works and the grouting of a large number of shallow mine workings.
 The project also involved the construction of a new bypass road, and a bridge which replaced a level crossing in the town.
 Alloa railway station reopened in May 2008, a short distance east of its former site, just beyond the location of the former junction to the Devon Valley line that served Tillicoultry and Dollar, and also carried through trains to Kinross and Perth.

-ScotRail now operates an hourly service from Alloa railway station to Glasgow Queen Street via Stirling, Larbert and Lenzie between 0641 and 2241 Monday to Saturday and between 1041 and 2141 on Sundays.
+ScotRail now operates a half-hourly service from Alloa railway station to Glasgow Queen Street via Stirling, Larbert and Croy between 0641 and 2315 Monday to Saturday and between 1041 and 2141 on Sundays.
 Passengers can travel to Inverness, Edinburgh Waverley and Aberdeen with a change at Stirling, however for journeys to or from Edinburgh passengers with heavy luggage may find it more convenient to change at Larbert, where Edinburgh and Glasgow services use the same platform.

 The new railway opened for traincrew route learning in early April 2008, followed by the opening to the public on Monday 19 May 2008.
 This had been preceded by an official opening on 15 May 2008, where LNER Gresley K4 61994 The Great Marquess hauled four specials to Stirling.
 The return workings were hauled by Deltic 55022 Royal Scots Grey.
 Transport Minister Stewart Stevenson officially reopened the line.

 Education

-The town has two high schools; Lornshill Academy and Alloa Academy.
-Also four Primary schools: Sunnyside; Redwell; Park and St Mungos.
+Besides the two high schools of Lornshill Academy and Alloa Academy, the town also has four primary schools: Sunnyside, Redwell, Park, and St Mungos.
+In addition to these, the New Struan School is an independently run day and residential school catering for children of both primary and high school ages with autistic spectrum disorders.
 There is also a OneSchool Global UK that is affiliated to the Plymouth Brethren Christian Church.